-As national specialists for commercial building spraying, we have developed and perfected a number of spray painting techniques to use whilst on site.
-This week’s article discusses those specialised techniques and how we put them into action whilst completing an on-site spraying project.
+As national specialists for commercial building spraying, we have developed and perfected a number of spray painting techniques to use while on site.
+This week’s article discusses those specialised techniques and how we put them into action while completing an on-site spraying project.

 Spray Painting Considerations

 Now before you start your project, no matter how big or small.
 There are a number of considerations to make before any work can begin.
 The four most important things to consider are Gun Distance, Strokes, Speed and Triggering.